wguzman5/website/README.md

 # website
-Lets make change sin the example branch
+Lets make change in the example branch

+This is the update-branch that needs to be fixed